 To learn more, call 1-877-595-4878 to schedule a free consultation today.

-While these injuries can be very serious, or even fatal, the more immediately concerning injuries involve hematomas and hemorrhages.
+While these superficial wounds can be traumatizing, the real dangers involve hematomas and hemorrhages.
 A hematoma is a collection of blood that forms outside of a blood vessel.
-Hematomas are similar to bruises; however, hematomas are much more serious.
-There are various hematomas that can occur during birth, however, one of the most common is an epidural hematoma.
-An epidural hematoma occurs when there is bleeding between the brain and the outer layer of tissue that covers the brain, and is often the result of a skull fracture.
-Epidural hematomas put additional pressure on the brain.
-Excess cranial pressure can cause a newborn baby to experience apnea or seizures.
+Various hematomas can occur during birth; however, one of the most common is an epidural hematoma.
+An epidural hematoma occurs when there is bleeding between the brain and the outer layer of tissue that covers the brain.
+Often, epidural hematomas occur as the result of a skull fracture.
+Epidural hematomas put additional pressure on the brain, which can cause apnea or seizures.

 THE FOLLOWING ARE AMONG THE VARIOUS TYPES OF HEMORRHAGES: